Afghanistan: Resources and How You Can Help

 IF YOU NEED HELP

-- See these Resources for Afghan Allies.
+- See the US Committee for Refugees and Immigrant's Resources for Afghan Allies.

 - See the State Department's page for Afghanistan Inquiries.